Morgane-SJK/CSQuiz/README.md

 **To solve this problem we implemented:**

-1. An API
+1. A Web-Server in charge of the data gathering and the question generation
-2. A front-end HTML page
+2. A web-page displaying the questions
-3. A flask server

 ## :runner: Running the code